Van: United Kingdom

 In British English, the word van refers to vehicles that carry goods only, either on roads or on rails.
 What would be called a "minivan" in American English is called a "people-carrier", "MPV" or multi-purpose vehicle, and larger passenger vehicles are called "minibuses".
-The Telegraph newspaper introduced the idea of the "White Van Man", a typical working class man or small business owner who would have a white Ford Transit, Mercedes-Benz Sprinter, or similar panel van.
-Today the phrase "man and van" refers to light removal firms normally operated by a sole business owner transporting anything from the contents of a whole house to just a few boxes.
+The Telegraph newspaper introduced the idea of the "White Van Man", a typical working-class man or small business owner who would have a white Ford Transit, Mercedes-Benz Sprinter, or similar panel van.
+Today the phrase "man and van" or "man with a van" refers to light removal firms normally operated by a sole business owner transporting anything from the contents of a whole house to just a few boxes.
 The word "van" also refers to railway covered goods wagons, called "boxcars" in the United States.

 United States

 In the United States, a van can also refer to a box-shaped trailer or semi-trailer used to carry goods.
 In this case, there is a differentiation between a "dry van", used to carry most goods, and a refrigerated van, or "reefer", used for cold goods.
 A railway car used to carry baggage is also called a "van".

 A vehicle referred to in the US as a "full-size van" is usually a large, boxy vehicle that has a platform and powertrain similar to their light truck counterparts.
 These vans may be sold with the space behind the front seats empty for transporting goods (cargo van), furnished for passenger use by either the manufacturer (wagon), or another company for more personal comforts (conversion van).
 Full-size vans often have short hoods, with the engine placed under the passenger cabin.

 A cutaway van chassis is a variation of the full-size van that was developed for use by second stage manufacturers.
 Such a unit has a van front end and driver controls in a cab body that extends to a point behind the front seats, where the rest of the van body is cut off (leading to the terminology "cutaway").
 From that point aft, only the chassis frame rails and running gear extend to the rear when the unit is shipped as an "incomplete vehicle".
 A second-stage manufacturer, commonly known as a bodybuilder, will complete the vehicle for uses such as recreational vehicles, small school buses, minibusses, type III ambulances, and delivery trucks.
 A large proportion of cutaway van chassis are equipped with dual rear wheels.
 Second-stage manufacturers sometimes add third weight-bearing single wheel "tag axles" for their larger minibus models.

 The term van in the US may also refer to a minivan.
-Minivans are usually distinguished by their smaller size and front wheel drive powertrain, although some are equipped with four wheel drive.
+Minivans are usually distinguished by their smaller size and front wheel drive powertrain, although some are equipped with four-wheel drive.
 Minivans typically offer seven- or eight-passenger seating capacity, and better fuel economy than full-sized vans, at the expense of power, cargo space, and towing capacity.
-Minivans are often equipped with dual-side sliding doors.
+Minivans are often equipped with sliding doors.